A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 • 1 cup grape juice (use organic if possible)

-Side notes from AJ: Even though this recipe does not include ginger, I highly recommend keeping the ginger (minced or ginger powder 1/4-1/2 tsp) in this recipe.
+🍇Side notes from AJ: Even though this recipe does not include ginger, I highly recommend keeping the ginger in this recipe.
 Ginger has a powerful natural anti-inflammatory component along with carrying antioxidants.
 Ginger encompasses the presence of oil called gingerol which is excellent for digestion, nausea, and boosting immunity.
-Also, ginger’s anti-inflammatory properties can also help soothe sore muscles after a hard workout!
+Ginger can also assist with muscle recovery!
+More on that at another time!

 Instructions:

-• Refrigerate overnight to allow the flavors to join.
+• Shake.
+Refrigerate overnight to allow the flavors to join.

 • Store in a Glass Container, never plastic (large mason jars are an easy option).